-(c) Amortization of capitalized implementation costs represents amortization of upfront costs to implement new customer contracts under our SaaS and hosted revenue model
+(c) Amortization of capitalized implementation costs represents amortization of upfront costs to implement new customer contracts under our SaaS and hosted revenue model.

-(3) Other, net includes a \$180 million gain on the sale of AirCentre during 2022, a fair value loss of \$30 million on our GBT investment during the second quarter of 2022 and a \$15 million gain on sale of equity securities during the first quarter of 2021.
-In addition, all periods presented include foreign exchange gains and losses related to the remeasurement of foreign currency denominated balances included in our consolidated balance sheets into the relevant functional currency.

-- (4) Restructuring and other costs represents charges, and adjustments to those charges, associated with planning and implementing business restructuring activities, including costs associated with third party consultants advising on our business structure and strategy going forward which are integral to the restructuring plan and will result in severance benefits related to employee terminations, which primarily occurred in July 2022.
-During 2021, adjustments to charges were recorded in conjunction with the changes implemented in 2020 to support the new organizational structure and to respond to the impacts of the COVID-19 pandemic on our business, facilities and cost structure. - (5) Acquisition-related costs represent fees and expenses incurred associated with acquisition and disposition-related activities. - (6) Litigation costs, net represent charges associated with antitrust litigation and other foreign non-income tax contingency matters.
-See Note 12.
-Contingencies, to our consolidated financial statements. - (7) The tax impact of adjustments includes the tax effect of each separate adjustment based on the statutory tax rate for the jurisdiction(s) in which the adjustment was taxable or deductible, the impact of the adjustments on valuation allowance assessments, and the tax effect of items that relate to tax specific financial transactions, tax law changes, uncertain tax positions, and other items.
+- (3) Other, net includes the impacts of fair value adjustments of our GBT investment and a \$180 million gain on the sale of AirCentre during the six months ended June 30, 2022.
+In addition, all periods presented include foreign exchange gains and losses related to the remeasurement of foreign currency denominated balances included in our consolidated balance sheets into the relevant functional currency. - (4) Restructuring and other costs in the current year primarily represents charges associated with our cost reduction plan implemented in the second quarter of 2023.
+See Note 5.
+Restructuring Activities to our consolidated financial statements.
+During 2022, charges, and adjustments to those charges, were recorded associated with planning and implementing business restructuring activities, including costs associated with third party consultants advising on our business structure and strategy. - (5) Acquisition-related costs represent fees and expenses incurred associated with acquisition and disposition-related activities. - (6) Litigation costs, net represent charges associated with antitrust litigation and other foreign non-income tax contingency matters.
+See Note 14.
+Contingencies, to our consolidated financial statements. - (7) The tax impact of adjustments includes the tax effect of each separate adjustment based on the statutory tax rate for the jurisdiction(s) in which the adjustment was taxable or deductible, and the tax effect of items that relate to tax specific financial transactions, tax law changes, uncertain tax positions, and other items.